Sharing your home and life

 The approval process

-The approval process includes:
+The approval process includes the following:

 - personal and medical references